dancenguyen/humanitarian-tweet-classification/README.md

+## Abstract
+This project implements an end-to-end tweet classification pipeline for humanitarian disaster response, using the HumAID dataset of 42K labelled English tweets across 10 categories.
+Starting from TF-IDF with linear baselines, the project progresses to fine-tuning BERTweet - a RoBERTa-based model pretrained on 850 million tweets - **achieving a Macro F1-score of 0.7636**, a 10.7% improvement over the SVM baseline and **outperforming BERT, RoBERTa, and DistilBERT** reported in the original dataset paper.
+Beyond aggregate metrics, **the project includes systematic error analysis, label ambiguity diagnosis, and a confidence-based flagging system** that routes uncertain predictions to human review, reflecting a production-oriented approach rather than purely optimising a benchmark score.

 ##  Introduction
 ### Problem Inspiration:
 During humanitarian crises, social media platforms become critical communication channels; however, the sheer volume of posts makes it nearly impossible to manually identify which messages signal genuine emergencies.
 This project explores automated classification of disaster-related tweets across 10 categories, ranging from rescue requests to infrastructure damage.
 The goal is to build a system that not only classifies tweets accurately but knows when it is uncertain: flagging ambiguous predictions for human review rather than forcing a confident answer.